Ralim/IronOS/Documentation/Flashing.md

 # Pinecil (Pine64)

-- The MCU used in the Pinecil supports usb-dfu.
+- The MCU used in Pinecil supports usb-dfu.
 Reference [Pinecil Wiki](https://wiki.pine64.org/wiki/Pinecil).
-- Recommended: the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases), is an easy to use GUI app.
-It is fast, and works in several types of OS, i.e. Windows/Mac, and will automatically fetch the newest stable version of IronOS from Github.
+- Recommended Updater: the [Pine64 Updater](https://github.com/pine64/pinecil-firmware-updater/releases), is an easy to use GUI app.
+It is fast, and works in several types of OS, i.e. Windows/Mac.
+It will automatically fetch the newest stable version of IronOS from Github.
-- If you have issues using the Pine64 Updater or your install fails, please look at some of the troubleshooting tips below.
-If that does not work, then join the Pine64  Pinecil channel.
-There are volunteer community helpers in Discord/Telegram/Matrix.
-Discord has a bridge bot connection to Telegram and Matrix so that all pine volunteers/members can see the issues and advice for Pinecil and related items or get tips on which Power supply to purchase.
+- Tourbleshooting: if you have issues using the Pine64 Updater or your install fails, please go to troubleshooting tips below.
+- Community chat: if troubleshooting doesn't work, then join the Pine64 > Pinecil channel.
+There are knowledgeable members in Discord/Telegram/Matrix.
+Discord has a bridge bot connection to Telegram and Matrix so that all pine volunteers/members can see advice for Pinecil and related items or just get tips on which Power supply to purchase.
 - One advantage of Pinecil is that you can not permanently damage it doing a firmware update (because DFU is in ROM); an update could render Pinecil temporarily inoperable if you flash an invalid firmware.
-Never fear, simply re-flashing with a working firmware copy will fix everything.
+But no worries, simply re-flashing with a working firmware copy will fix everything.
-- If your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, the below manual method may be used.
-It requires connectting your Pinecil to a computer using a USB cable.
+- USB-C cable is required to do an update.
 Generally all usb controllers work, but some hubs have issues so it is preferred to avoid USB hubs for updates.
+- Alternate Update Methods: if your OS is not currently supported by the [Updater](https://github.com/pine64/pinecil-firmware-updater/releases) or it does not meet your needs, i.e., you want to install a beta version, the below manual methods may be used.

 ## Linux and Mac